email@example.com, twitter: robot_md

 Curriculum Vitae (C.V.)

 Carol has been an active leader in the robotics and maker community.
 She is also very involved in being a voice for diversity and those underrepresented in tech.
-She has been/is on the boards of IEEE Robotics and Automation Society, JHU Engineering Diversity Council, and Santa Clara University’s Alumni Board to name a few.
+She has been/is on the boards of IEEE Robotics and Automation Society, JHU Engineering Diversity Council, and Santa Clara University’s Computer Engineering Board to name a few.
 She is the author of more than a dozen papers published in various scientific conference proceedings, refereed journals and conferences in the field of biomedical engineering and computer-integrated surgery.
 She has three patents on surgical skill evaluation and robotics.
 She has been featured on the cover of MAKE magazine, in the Baltimore Sun, Washington Post, NPR health among others and enjoys giving talks about surgical robotics.